Why we have to make the healthy choice the easy choice

 With so many opportunities on the horizon, Foodvalley NL is forming a variety of coalitions interested in developing solutions to shape a healthier eating environment for consumers and explore new routes to markets.
 Together with our partners, we will create a showcase of viable business models.
 These will be aligned with improving overall health to demonstrate the ecosystem at large that healthy foods are a viable business opportunity, especially when coupled with innovative technological solutions.

-New initiative to reduce besity and malnutrition with personalised nutrition
+New initiative to reduce obesity and malnutrition with personalised nutrition

 Relevant for: startups and multi-stakeholder groups